What are the best sage substitute options? Learn which herbs can create similar flavors to sage and how to substitute them properly.

 Can You Substitute One Type of Sage for Another?

-If your recipe calls for fresh or rubbed sage, you can substitute dried sage.
-Just keep in mind that ground herbs are always stronger than their fresh counterparts— which means you’ll always need less of the dried form than the fresh herb.
+You can substitute dried sage if your recipe calls for fresh or rubbed sage.
+Just remember that ground herbs are always stronger than their fresh counterparts— which means you’ll always need less of the dried form than the fresh herb.

 All forms of common sage have different strengths, with rubbed sage being the least potent.
-Here’s a general guideline on how to substitute one type of sage for another.
+Here’s a general guideline on substituting one type of sage for another.
 You can also let your tastebuds guide you.

-• One tablespoon of fresh sage = one teaspoon rubbed sage
+• One tablespoon of fresh sage = one teaspoon of rubbed sage

-• One tablespoon of fresh sage = ½ teaspoon ground sage
+• One tablespoon of fresh sage = ½ teaspoon of ground sage

 • One teaspoon of rubbed sage = ½ teaspoon ground sage (When using rubbed sage in place of ground sage, simply double it.)